PANIC ROOMMOVIE REVIEW

-We quickly discover, due to a heated confrontation between Burnham and the ringleader of this group, Junior (Jared Leto: URBAN LEGEND, AMERICAN PSYCHO).
-Junior is just as surprised.
+We quickly discover, due to a heated confrontation between Burnham and the ringleader of this group, Junior (Jared Leto: URBAN LEGEND, AMERICAN PSYCHO), that Junior is just as surprised by an occupied home.
 Apparently, this is an inside job and his informant told him that no one would be moved in on this day.
 It should be a strictly in and out job with no witnesses.
 Burnham wants to pack it in and cut his losses, when Junior opens the door to reveal a third member of their group, one wearing a mask and calling himself Raoul (Dwight Yokam: THE MINUS MAN, CRANK).
 Raoul has a gun.
 For Burnham, this is as far from what he knew of the plan as he wants to get.
 Breaking into an empty house that belongs to no one and stealing something hidden inside doesn't really hurt anyone.
 But now there is the addition of a possible kidnapping and with Raoul, murder.

 Then Meg wakes up to go to the bathroom and, before she can get back to sleep, she walks past the open door of her Panic Room.
 The monitors that watch the interior of the house are on and something catches her eye.
 To her horror, as the screens rotate among the cameras, she realizes that she and her daughter are not alone in the house.